- COL 299

 Guidelines for accomplishment of event:

-- Visit one of the listed history museum options and write a reflective journal about your impressions of the exhibit.
+- Visit one of the listed history museum options and write a minimum four page paper about your impressions of the exhibit, the historical significance of the site, and how you can relate what you have learned to society today.

 - Explain how the exhibit interprets the past.